CitrineInformatics/citrine-python/README.md

 * `DEBUG` - verbose information output that may assist the developer while debugging
 * `NOTSET` - no filtering whatsoever

-Each log level includes the previous.
+Each log level includes the previous, i.e. `WARNING` includes itself, `ERROR`, and `FATAL`.
 By default, the log level is set to `INFO`.
 However, it may be preferable to set the log level to `WARNING` or `ERROR` if your program's output should be concise and/or only produce actionable information.
 When debugging issues, increasing the verbosity to `DEBUG` may be helpful, particularly if seeking assistance from the Citrine team.

 To set your log level, add
 ```python